Frequently Asked Questions

 - Absolutely!
 IRS rules for IRA and SEP accounts allow you to trade as much as you want.
 The only restriction is on what is called “Free Riding.”
 Free Riding is when you buy a stock with funds that have not yet settled from the sale of another stock.
-For a complete explanation, click HERE.
 Since I only take 1-2 trades per week, this is not an issue for me and shouldn’t be for those who Follow Me.

 - Nearly all IRA and SEP custodians provide the ability for you to trade Stocks, ETF’s and Options in your account.
 If yours doesn’t, you should consider a different custodian.
 There are many high quality companies out there like: Charles Schwab, Vanguard, E*Trade, etc. that have great account features and low commission costs.
 There is no reason to be with a company that restricts you from managing your money the way you want to, in accordance with federal laws.

 - For most people, yes, there can be.
 The main advantage to trading in an IRA or SEP account is the tax benefit.
-Most of my trades last from ~1 month to a few months.
+Most of my trades last from 2- 6 weeks.
 The profits on these trades are considered Short Term Capital Gains and are taxed at your nominal tax rate each tax year, reducing the potential compound gains.

-- IRA and SEP gains are only taxed when you take a distribution from the account, at your current nominal tax rate, and you are only taxed on your “net gains.”
+- IRA and SEP gains are only taxed when you take a distribution from the account.

 - Generally the answer is no. Most 401(k), 403(b) or 457 Plans are have restrictions imposed on them by the plan administrator and many of them only offer limited investment options.